-A book titled “Biocentrism: How Life and Consciousness Are the Keys to Understanding the Nature of the Universe“, published in the USA, has stirred up the Internet, because it contained a notion that life does not end when the body dies, and it can last forever.
-The author of this publication, scientist Robert Lanza has no doubts that this is possible.
+A book titled “Biocentrism: How Life and Consciousness Are the Keys to Understanding the Nature of the Universe“, published in the USA, has stirred up the Internet because of the notion that life does not end when the body dies and can last forever.
+The author of this publication, scientist Robert Lanza, has no doubts that this may be possible.

 Beyond time and space

-Lanza is an expert in regenerative medicine and scientific director of Advanced Cell Technology Company.
-Before he has been known for his extensive research which dealt with stem cells, he was also famous for several successful experiments on cloning endangered animal species.
+Lanza is an expert in regenerative medicine and scientific director at Advanced Cell Technology Company.
+While he is known for his extensive research on stem cells, he was also famous for several successful experiments on cloning endangered animal species.

-But not so long ago, the scientist became involved with physics, quantum mechanics and astrophysics.
+But not so long ago, the scientist turned his attention to physics, quantum mechanics and astrophysics.
 This explosive mixture has given birth to the new theory of biocentrism, which the professor has been preaching ever since.

 The theory implies that death simply does not exist.
 It is an illusion which arises in the minds of people.
 It exists because people identify themselves with their body.
-They believe that the body is going to perish, sooner or later, thinking their consciousness will disappear too.
+They believe that the body is going to perish, sooner or later, thinking that their consciousness will disappear too.
 In fact, consciousness exists outside of constraints of time and space.
 It is able to be anywhere: in the human body and outside of it.
-That fits well with the basic postulates of quantum mechanics science, according to which a certain particle can be present anywhere and an event can happen according to several, sometimes countless, ways.
+That fits well with the basic postulates of quantum mechanics, according to which a certain particle can be present anywhere and an event can happen in several, sometimes countless, ways.

-This means that a dead person while traveling through the same tunnel ends up not in hell or in heaven, but in a similar world he or she once inhabited, but this time alive.
+This means that a dead person, while traveling through the ‘tunnel’, ends up in a similar world he or she once inhabited, but this time alive.
 And so on, infinitely.

-This hope-instilling, but extremely controversial theory by Lanza has many unwitting supporters, not just mere mortals who want to live forever, but also some well-known scientists.
-These are the physicists and astrophysicists who tend to agree with existence of parallel worlds and who suggest the possibility of multiple universes.
-Multiverse (multi-universe) is a so-called scientific concept, which they defend.
-They believe that no physical laws exist which would prohibit the existence of parallel worlds.
+This hope-instilling but extremely controversial theory by Lanza has many unwitting supporters – not just ‘mere mortals’ who want to live forever, but also some well-known scientists.
+These are physicists and astrophysicists who tend to agree with the existence of parallel worlds and who suggest the possibility of multiple universes, known as the Multiverse theory.

-The first one was a science fiction writer H.G.
-Wells who proclaimed in 1895 in his story “The Door in the Wall”.
-And after 62 years, this idea was developed by Hugh Everett in his graduate thesis at the Princeton University.
-It basically posits that at any given moment the universe divides into countless similar instances.
-And the next moment, these “newborn” universes split in a similar fashion.
-In some of these worlds you may be present: reading this article in one universe, or watching TV in another.
+Science fiction writer H.G.
+Wells was the first to come up with this concept, which was proposed in his story “The Door in the Wall” in 1895.
+62 years after it was published, the idea was developed by Hugh Everett in his graduate thesis at the Princeton University.
+It basically states that at any given moment the universe divides into countless similar instances.
+And the next moment, these “newborn” universes split in a similar way.
+You may be present in some of these worlds – you may be reading this article in one universe or watching TV in another.

 The triggering factor for these multiplying worlds is our actions, explained Everett.
-If we make some choices, instantly one universe splits into two with different versions of outcomes.
+When we make certain choices, one universe instantly splits into two different versions of outcomes.

-In the 1980s, Andrei Linde, scientist from the Lebedev’s Institute of physics, developed the theory of multiple universes.
+In the 1980s, Andrei Linde, scientist from the Lebedev Physical Institute in Russia developed the theory of multiple universes.
 He is now a professor at Stanford University.

 The fact that our universe is not alone is supported by data received from the Planck space telescope.
-Using the data, scientists have created the most accurate map of the microwave background, the so-called cosmic relic background radiation, which has remained since the inception of our universe.
-They also found that the universe has a lot of dark recesses represented by some holes and extensive gaps.
+Using the data, scientists created the most accurate map of the microwave background, the so-called cosmic microwave background radiation, which has remained since the inception of our universe.
+They also found that the universe has a lot of anomalies represented by black holes and extensive gaps.

-Theoretical physicist Laura Mersini-Houghton from the North Carolina University with her colleagues argue: the anomalies of the microwave background exist due to the fact that our universe is influenced by other universes existing nearby.
-And holes and gaps are a direct result of attacks on us by neighboring universes.
+Theoretical physicist Laura Mersini-Houghton from the North Carolina University argues that the anomalies of the microwave background exist due to the fact that our universe is influenced by other universes existing nearby.
+And holes and gaps are a direct result of attacks from neighboring universes.

 So, there is abundance of places or other universes where our soul could migrate after death, according to the theory of neo-biocentrism.
 But does the soul exist?

 Professor Stuart Hameroff from the University of Arizona has no doubts about the existence of eternal soul.
-As recently as last year, he announced that he has found evidence that consciousness does not perish after death.
+Last year, he announced that he has found evidence that consciousness does not perish after death.

-According to Hameroff, the human brain is the perfect quantum computer and the soul or consciousness is simply information stored at the quantum level.
-It can be transferred, following the death of the body; quantum information represented by consciousness merges with our universe and exist there indefinitely.
-The biocentrism expert Lanza proves that the soul migrates to another universe.
-That is the main difference from his other colleagues.
+According to Hameroff, the human brain is the perfect quantum computer, and the soul, or consciousness, is simply information stored at the quantum level.
+It can be transferred, following the death of the body; quantum information carried by consciousness merges with our universe and exists infinitely.
+In his turn, Lanza proves that the soul migrates to another universe.
+That is the main difference his theory has from the similar ones.

-Sir Roger Penrose, a famous British physicist and expert in mathematics from Oxford, supports this theory, and he has also found traces of contact with other universes.
-Together, the scientists are developing quantum theory to explain the phenomenon of consciousness.
-They believe that they found carriers of consciousness, the elements that accumulate information during life, and after death of the body they “drain” consciousness somewhere else.
+Sir Roger Penrose, a well-known British physicist and expert in mathematics from Oxford, supports this theory and claims to have found traces of contact with other universes.
+Together, the scientists are developing a quantum theory to explain the phenomenon of consciousness.
+They believe that they have found carriers of consciousness, the elements that accumulate information during life and “drain” consciousness somewhere else after death.
 These elements are located inside protein-based microtubules (neuronal microtubules), which previously have been attributed a simple role of reinforcement and transport channeling inside a living cell.
 Based on their structure, microtubules are best suited to function as carriers of quantum properties inside the brain.
 That is mainly because they are able to retain quantum states for a long time, meaning they can function as elements of a quantum computer.

 Latest posts by Anna LeMind (see all)